hexagonal-sun/trale/README.md

 ### Tasks & Executor

-Each `Task` represents a new asynchronous computation that we need to execute.
-It consists of a top-level pinned-boxed future, called `future`, which is typically an `async` block, passed to the `spawn()` function.
-This function constructs a `Task` object and places it on the executors run-queue.
-It is the job of the `Executor` to call `poll()` on this top-level task's future to push along execution.
+Each `Task` represents an asynchronous computation that needs to be executed.
+It contains a top-level pinned-boxed future, called `future`, which is typically an `async` block passed to the `spawn()` function.
+This function constructs a `Task` object and places it on the executor's per-thread run-queue.

-Recall that futures are state-machines, therefore as we call `poll()` on the top-level future we are modifying state on the heap.
-If the `poll()` function returns `Poll::Pending`, this state allows us to 'resume' execution from the same point the next time `poll()` is called.
-This is also the case for any sub-futures which are `.await`ed: `poll()` is called on any sub-futures which call `poll()` on their sub-futures and so forth until we hit a 'terminal' future.
-This future will most likely call into the reactor to schedule a wakeup once execution can progress.
+It is the responsibility of the `Executor` to call `poll()` on this top-level task’s future to advance its execution.
+Since futures are state machines, each call to `poll()` modifies the future’s internal state on the heap.
+If `poll()` returns `Poll::Pending`, this allows the future to 'resume' execution at the same point when `poll()` is called again.
+This same process applies to any sub-futures that are `.await`ed: `poll()` is called on any sub-futures, which may in turn call `poll()` on their sub-futures, continuing until a 'terminal' future is reached.
+Typically, this terminal future will interact with the reactor to schedule a wakeup when execution can proceed.

-The `Executor` object, as mentioned above, is responsible for pushing tasks to their completion.
-It consists of: a run-queue, a wait-queue and a thread from which the top-level future's `poll()` function is called.
-The only way to get a reference to the executor is by calling the `Executor::get()` function, ensuring that only a single instance of the executor is created by using a `OnceCell`.
-When this function is called for the first time a new thread is spawned which calls `executor_loop()`.
-This loop removes any tasks from the run-queue (or waits if the run-queue is empty), places the task on the wait-queue (preempting the fact that the task will return `Poll::Pending`) and then calls `poll()` on it.
-If `poll()` returns `Poll::Ready`, the task is removed from the wait-queue and is forgotten about, if the task returns `Poll::Pending` we continue to pick off the next task from the run-queue.
+The `Executor` is responsible for pushing tasks to completion.
+It consists of a run-queue, a wait-queue, and a thread that executes the `poll()` function for the top-level futures.
+The only way to access the executor is via the `Executor::get()` function, which ensures that only a single instance of the executor is created, using a `OnceCell`.

+When `Executor::get()` is called for the first time, a new thread is spawned to execute `executor_loop()`.
+This loop performs the following:

+1. It removes tasks from the run-queue (or waits if the run-queue is empty).
+2. It places each task on the wait-queue, assuming it will return `Poll::Pending` on the first call to `poll()`.
+3. It calls `poll()` on the task.
+   - If `poll()` returns `Poll::Ready`, the task is removed from the wait-queue and discarded.
+   - If `poll()` returns `Poll::Pending`, the task remains in the wait-queue, and the loop continues by picking the next task from the run-queue.

-Whenever a task is ready to be `poll()`ed again (determined by the reactor) the `Task::wake` function is called.
-This removes the task from the wait-queue, re-queues it back onto the run-queue and notifies the executor thread in case it was sleeping waiting for a new task to be added to the run-queue.
+Whenever a task is ready to be polled again (as determined by the reactor), the `Task::wake()` function is called.
+This removes the task from the wait-queue, re-queues it onto the run-queue, and notifies the executor thread if it was waiting for new tasks to be added to the run-queue.

 ### Reactor

-The Reactor is responsible for calling `Task::wake` whenever a task is able to make progress.
-Typically this is when a file-descriptor (FD) changes state and is able to be read/written to.
-It is the job of the reactor to associate a task's waker and FD, detect changes on the FD and call the corresponding waker.
+The Reactor is responsible for invoking `Task::wake()` whenever a task can make progress.
+This typically happens when a file descriptor (FD) changes state and becomes readable or writable.
+The reactor’s job is to associate a task's waker with an FD, detect changes on the FD, and trigger the corresponding waker.

 Terminal futures can register with the reactor via the `register_waker()` function.
-This takes an FD, waker, and whether to monitor for read or write activity on the FD.
-Once a future has registered with the reactor they will then return `Poll::Pending` to put the task back onto the wait-queue (see the `Timer` future for an example).
+This function takes an FD, a waker, and a flag indicating whether to monitor the FD for read or write activity.
+Once a future registers with the reactor, it will return `Poll::Pending` in order to put the task back onto the wait-queue (for example, see the `Timer` future).

-The reactor also consists of a thread which calls `reactor_loop()`, repeatedly calling `epoll_wait()`.
-This function returns when any of the monitored FDs change state and allows us to map these events back to a waker.
-This thread will then call the `wake()` function for the associated task, resulting in it being placed back onto the run-queue.
+The reactor consists of a separate thread that runs `reactor_loop()`.
+This loop calls `epoll_wait()` repeatedly, which blocks until one or more of the monitored FDs change state.
+Once an event is detected, the reactor maps the event back to the associated waker and calls `wake()` on it, which results in the task being placed back onto the run-queue.